Hermann Blumenau: Biography

-Hermann Bruno Otto Blumenau was a son of a forest administrator, born in Hasselfelde, Duchy of Brunswick (in present-day Saxony-Anhalt).
+Blumenau was a son of a forest administrator, born in Hasselfelde, Duchy of Brunswick (in present-day Saxony-Anhalt).
 Between 1832 and 1836 he attended the secondary school in Braunschweig, but left school to become a pharmacist.
 From 1840 to 1841 he worked in a pharmacy in Hasselfelde.
 He later worked in a pharmacy in Erfurt, where he met Alexander Humboldt and Justus von Liebig.
 Soon after, Blumenau visited London with the Consul-General of Brazil, Johann Jakob Sturz, and decided to emigrate.